Groups Acting Acylindrically on Trees: Introduction

 \subsection{Acknowledgements}

 This work was completed while the author was a PhD student at the University of Cambridge, supervised by Dr Jack Button.
-The author is very grateful to his supervisor for suggesting the direction of this research and for all of his help.
-The author is also very grateful to Macarena Arenas and Francesco Fournier Facio for their helpful comments.
+The author is very grateful to his supervisor for suggesting the direction of this research and for all of his help, and to Macarena Arenas and Francesco Fournier-Facio for their helpful comments.
+The author is also very grateful to two anonymous reviewers for their helpful comments, in particular for the suggestion of a more streamlined statement and proof for Lemma~\ref{lem:AAimpliesFinite}, and for advice on how to make Section~\ref{sec:hyperbolic} clearer and more rigorous.
 Finally, financial support from the Cambridge Trust Basil Howard Research Graduate Studentship is gratefully acknowledged.